Denial Appeals Process in Medical Billing

 • missing or invalid claim data

-• and untimely filing.
+• untimely filing

 Fortunately, many denials are recoverable, but the process tends to be a lot of work.
 Below, we’ll dive into the appeals process and how Rivet’s denials management tools will change the way you work appeals.